Letter Stacks

 • Each letter keeps its individual decorations (lines are drawn for each)

-• Stacked letters form concentric circles, with the outermost being thickest
+• Stacked letters form concentric circles, with the outermost being the first in the stack and the thinnest line weight.

 • Consonants: Maximum of 3 letters per stack